2016-2017 Policy Manual

 A requirement of the Program is that a student must arrange with the employer for an electronic direct deposit of the paycheck* into their checking account at the local bank in Fairfield which issues the loan.
 The bank will automatically withdraw the loan payment each month from the student's checking account.
 For example, if the student's monthly gross income is $4,000 and the withholding taxes are $900, then the paycheck will be for $3,100.
 Upon receiving $3,100 into the student's checking account through direct deposit from the employer, the bank will deduct the loan payment of $1,000, for example, leaving a balance of $2,100 in your account.

 * If the employer will direct deposit your paycheck into 2 different bank accounts, then only the monthly loan payment need be deposited into the Fairfield bank, and the balance can be deposited into your local account.
+Failure to use Direct Payroll Deposit to fund your loan payment results in an annual fee of $500 charged to the student.

 If your employer cannot direct deposit into 2 different accounts, we suggest one of the 4 options below to gain access to the balance of your money above the monthly loan payment amount: